Walkleys Road Corridor FAQ

 How can I find out about the community consultation?

-We will provide you with information on the project and how to have your say in the following ways:
+You can find information on the project and how to have your say in the following ways:

-- This webpage will be regularly updated
+- This webpage which is regularly updated

 - Information brochure and frequently asked questions (FAQs)